l3aconator/clintrial-connect-marketing/grav-admin/user/pages/01.home/_hero/hero.md

 ---
-title: 'ClinTrialConnect connects patients with clinical trials that are available at their current physicians office'
+title: 'ClinTrialConnect unite patients with clinical trials that are available at their current physician’s office'
 onpage_menu: false
 backgroundImage: herobg.jpg
 ctaBlock: